 The Group's principal business activity is sale of electricity to end-users, both legal entities and individuals with further billing and collection procedures within the Republic of Uzbekistan.
-The supply of electricity to consumers nationwide is the responsibility of the low-voltage electricity grids of 14 territorial distribution and sales enterprises, which operate in each territorial entity as joint-stock companies under the control of the Company.
+The supply of electricity to consumers nationwide is the responsibility of the low-voltage electricity grids of 12 territorial distribution and sales branches, and 2 territorial distribution and sales subsidiaries which operate in each territorial entity as joint-stock companies under the control of the Company.
 The enterprises own power transmission lines with a total length of more than 250 thousand kilometres, and 1,700 substations with voltage of up to 110 kV.